Why Content Marketing is Essential for SEO (And Your Law Firm)

 - Infographics: Infographics are helpful visuals that can explain data sets, processes and more with the help of rich imagery, graphics, etc. These can be added to blogs, sent in email newsletters and included in long-form content pieces.

-- E-Guides: E-guides are long-form pieces of content that typically revolve around covering all pieces of one topic.
+- E-Guides: E-guides are long-form pieces of content that typically revolve around comprehensively covering all components of one topic.
 These types of content pieces are typically used as lead-magnets on landing pages.

 The above list isn’t exhaustive – pretty much anything you create can be classified as content.

 What Exactly is Search Engine Optimization, and How Does it Work?